iamcheese-man/lSign/README.md

 ---

-**DISCLAIMER** : You are responsible for piracy or other illegal stuff.
+**DISCLAIMER** : You are responsible for how you use this tool, including piracy or other illegal activities.